 Paba, a beloved dish in Ladakh, is made from roasted barley.
 The barley is ground into flour, which is not only popular in Ladakh but also in Tibet and Sikkim.
 The locals have a deep appreciation for this nutritious food.

-To prepare Paba, a dough is created by mixing butter, sugar, and cheese with the roasted barley flour.
+To prepare Paba, the dough is created by mixing butter, sugar, and cheese with roasted barley flour.
 The ingredients are combined until a ball-shaped dough forms.
 Paba is considered a healthy choice due to the high nutritional value of barley.

 The roasted flour can be stored in an airtight jar for future use.
-With its fiber content, Paba supports a healthy digestive system.
+With its fibre content, Paba supports a healthy digestive system.